Cyclopia: Causes

-The Sonic Hedgehog (SHH) gene regulator is involved in the separation of the single eye field into two bilateral fields.
+The Sonic hedgehog protein (SHH) is the gene regulator involved in the separation of the single eye field into two bilateral fields.

 Although not proven, it is thought that SHH emitted from the prechordal plate suppresses Pax6, which causes the eye field to divide into two.
 If the SHH gene is mutated, the result is cyclopia, a single eye in the center of the face (Gilbert, 2000).